jkecb/nordvpn/README-EXTENDED.md

 # NordVPN Docker with HTTP API

 This is an extended version of the popular [bubuntux/nordvpn](https://github.com/bubuntux/nordvpn) Docker image that adds HTTP API endpoints for external VPN control from other Docker containers.
+Latest build is at jackiejke/nordvpn:latest

 ## Features